animegolem/pirate-extensions-extended/Bill_of_Materials.md

 ### Microphone

-1. 3-10ft Well shielded Microphone cable (I've used Canare L-4E5C and Canare L-2T2S with no meaningful difference)
+1. 3-10ft Well shielded Microphone cable (I've used Canare L-2T2S)

+2. Shrink Wrap or Electrical Tape

-3. 3mm or 4mm Electret or MEMS microphone with a relatively flat and extended response.
+3. 3mm or 4mm Electret or 3mm MEMS microphone with a relatively flat and extended response.

 * see [capsule_testing](capsule_testing.md).